CircuitData/CircuitData-Language/Profiles_and_Capabilities.md

       "version": 1.0,
       "layers": {
         "soldermask": {
+          "flexible": {
+            "false": {
+              "material": {
+                "any": {
                   "count": 2
                 }
               }
             }
           }
         }
+      }
+    }
+  }
+}
 ```
-The example above would force Soldermask to present two times (top and bottom) in any product it is matched against.
+The example above would force Soldermask to be present two times (top and bottom) in any non-flexible product it is matched against.

-### Example of a profile
+### Example of a capability
 ```
 "capabilities": {
   "summary"